A Letter to the Editor from Shirley Jackson

 *This thematic analysis was written as a creative option for a final essay.

 I am writing to you about my new novel while it is still in the works, as you had a few questions about how it will fit in with my previous novels.
 I’ve written up six chapters so far, but I assure you the ending is already prepared, as you will find out at the end of this letter.
 “Come Along with Me” follows a newly widowed woman trying to make a new life for herself.
-She decides to light out to a new town and gives herself a new name, Angela Motorman.
+She decides to pack up to a new town and gives herself a new name, Angela Motorman.
 She moves into a new home and rents a room from Mrs. Faun, who has a crippled son.
 “Come Along with Me” is tied to The Haunting of Hill House and We Have Always Lived in the Castle through characters that are involved with the occult, a connection that influences their struggles with identity.
 I will assert these similarities through three main points.
 First, Mrs. Motorman will demonstrate character traits similar to the other women in my novels.
 These traits will include self-awareness, playfulness and toying with other characters, and awareness of the supernatural world.
 Second, Merricat from We Have Always Lived in the Castle, Eleanor from The Haunting of Hill House and Mrs. Motorman from “Come Along with Me” each deal with the supernatural.
 Merricat practices Black Magic to protect her home and to bring good fortune to herself and those residing with her.
 Eleanor has less control and awareness, but nonetheless deals with the callings of the haunted Hill House.
 Mrs. Motorman is explicit from the beginning about being a clairvoyant by telling Mrs. Faun, “I dabble in the supernatural” in response to a question about her employment (“Come Along with Me” 18).
 Third, each of these three characters wants to feel a sense of belonging as they struggle figuring out who they are.
 They each believe that their identity is strongly linked to where they live.
 Merricat wants to live on the moon and for her fantasy of a perfect life to become reality.
 Eleanor also fantasizes about having the perfect home that will give her a perfect life, which she hopes she will find when she goes to Hill House.
 After the death of her husband, Mrs. Motorman immediately seeks out a new town to live in and to reinvent herself.

 As I introduce Mrs. Motorman, it is apparent that she has a likeness to my other characters in previous novels.
 Although she is much older, she still carries a sense of playfulness and hyper-awareness of herself and the occult.
 Theo from Hill House identifies as a psychic and holds a similar disposition to Mrs. Motorman.
 Theo entertains herself by cracking jokes, sometimes at Eleanor’s expense, and enjoys toying with her.
 Her demeanor is playful, as both Theo and Mrs. Motorman feel the need to be entertained when they are not busy with the supernatural world.
 I’ve decided to push this playful characteristic further with Mrs. Motorman.
 I feel that her humor will keep readers engaged and will inevitably add to the story.
 Merricat is also teasing and mischievous, and I’d like to think that I’ve made her dealings with black magic more evident in Castle.
 Merricat also holds a strong sense of how she is perceived by others, specifically the villagers who often antagonize her.
 I believe it is important to convey how one might feel when they are aware of the supernatural, as they end up being hyper-aware of their own image as well.
 While Mrs. Motorman and Theo are seemingly more confident and carefree, every woman experiences feelings of insecurity.
 They still feel the need to present themselves a certain way.
 Eleanor is the best example of this, as she must regularly distinguish herself from others, to get a grip on reality.
 Sometimes she even does it aloud: “I am the fourth person in this room; I am one of them; I belong. […] ‘You are Theodora,’ Eleanor said, ‘because I am Eleanor.’
 An Eleanor, she [tells] herself triumphantly, who belongs, who is talking easily, who is sitting by the fire with her friends.’”
 (43).
 Eleanor is easily distracted, and therefore feels that she must reassert her identity.
 I added this character trait in Castle as well.
 Merricat, a witch, must constantly distinguish herself from outsiders.
 She views the villagers and her visiting cousin, Charles, as if they are enemies.
 The only thing she needs to care about is herself living in her house on the moon with her sister Constance, her cat Jonas, and old Uncle Julian.
 Mrs. Motorman will be different from Eleanor and Merricat.
 She is meant to stand as a more evolved witch.
 She acknowledges and shares her involvement with the occult, which allows her to switch up her identity to suit her needs.
 I must note, however, that she is still conscious of how her decisions will be perceived, hence her thoughtful choice of a new name.
 Mrs. Motorman is a progression from previous characters; this is not only shown through her maturity and development, but also the way she deals with her clairvoyance.